 When you tour the Palace of the Parliament in Bucharest, the guide will have a lot of nice stories and anecdotes to share.
 I don’t want to spoil the surprises, but I can say that it is indeed worth it!

-Palace of Parliament Entrance Fee
+Visiting the Palace of the Parliament: Entrance Fee & Details

 This is clearly one must see attraction if you happen to be in Bucharest, but you must book your tour in advance.
 It’s not possible to just show up there to visit.